syamfarh/tp/docs/DeveloperGuide.md

 ![UndoSequenceDiagram](images/UndoSequenceDiagram1.png)

+**Note:** The lifeline for `RedoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 Step 2: The user now decides that undoing was a mistake, and decides to redo that action by executing the `redo` command.
 The `redo` command will call `Model#addToUndoableStateList()`, adding the state of the address book before the `redo` is committed into the `undoableStateList`. `Model#storePreviousUndoableCommand(String)` is also called,